 Ovi’s Crazy 8s

-Ovi’s Crazy 8s sit in the lower level of Verizon Center and are recognized at home games.
+Ovi’s Crazy 8s sit in the lower level of Capital One Arena and are recognized at home games.
 In addition, each person in the section receives a foam No. 8.

 So Kids Can

-During the 2016-17 season Capitals defenseman Karl Alzner, forward Nicklas Backstrom and goalkeeper Braden Holtby, along with Elliot Segal from the Elliot in the Morning show, will raise money for Martha’s Table’s Joyful Food Markets through So Kids Can.
-Martha’s Table has worked to support stronger children, families and communities by increasing access to quality education programs, healthy food and family supports for more than 35 years.
-Joyful Food Markets increase access to and encourage consumption of fresh fruits and vegetables east of the Anacostia River and are run exclusively in elementary schools in Wards 7 and 8.
+During the 2018-19 season Capitals forwards Nicklas Backstrom and Tom Wilson and goaltender Braden Holtby, along with Elliot Segal from the Elliot in the Morning show, will raise money for Heart of America through So Kids Can.
 Each player and Segal will donate $50 per Capitals win during the regular season and $100 per Capitals win during the playoffs.

-So Kids Can was created in 2008 by former Capitals defenseman Mike Green and Segal to benefit youth-focused, nonprofit organizations.
-Backstrom and former Caps forward Brooks Laich joined the cause in 2011 and Alzner and Holtby joined in 2015.
-To date, So Kids Can has donated more than $325,000 to charity.
+So Kids Can was created in 2008 by former Capitals defenseman Mike Green and Elliot Segal to benefit youth-focused, nonprofit organizations.
+Backstrom and former Caps forward Brooks Laich joined the cause in 2011, former Caps defenseman Karl Alzner and Holtby joined in 2015 and Wilson joined in 2017.
+To date, So Kids Can has donated nearly $400,000 to charity.
+Most recently, the 2017-18 So Kids Campaign raised $41,604.00 for Kids Mobile Medical Clinic/Ronald McDonald House Charities.

-Past beneficiaries of So Kids Can include Horton’s Kids, MedStar Georgetown University Hospital, KaBOOM!, Dr. Bear’s Toy Closet at Children’s National and Pediatric Prosthetics.
+Past beneficiaries of So Kids Can include Martha’s Table, Horton’s Kids, MedStar Georgetown University Hospital, KaBOOM!, Dr. Bear’s Toy Closet at Children’s National and Pediatric Prosthetics.

 If you would like to make a donation, please send a check made payable to Monumental Sports & Entertainment Foundation earmarked for So Kids Can to: